Søndre Katland Lighthouse

-Søndre Katland is a coastal lighthouse in the municipality of Farsund in Agder county, Norway.
+Søndre Katland is a coastal lighthouse in Farsund Municipality in Agder county, Norway.
 The lighthouse sits on a small island just south of the mouth of the Lyngdalsfjorden, about 5 km southeast of the town of Farsund.
 The 14.5 m tall lighthouse is white and built out of stone and concrete.
 It was completed in 1878.
 The light sits at an elevation of 19.5 m above sea level.
 The light emits a white, red, or green (depending on direction) flash every 5 seconds.
 The site is only accessible by boat and it is not open to the public.